During consultations with patients from Korea and abroad, one of the most consistent concerns I hear is about pore size and skin texture.

 Daily skincare

 Look for products containing niacinamide — it regulates sebum production, minimizes pore appearance, and supports an even skin tone.
-A well-formulated SPF used daily is equally important for preventing further UV-related pore enlargement.

 In-clinic maintenance

 Regular Aquapeel or HydraFacial sessions help deep-cleanse pores between treatments and support the results of more intensive procedures.
-Think of these as maintenance — not transformation.

-Why Combination Usually Works Best
+Why Combination Work Best for Enlarged Pores

 RF